 4. Manage your stress

 Keeping the body in a state of calm is crucial for overall well-being, including the management of your eczema.
 Just like you know your food triggers, be aware of the stress-related ones that can cause problems with sleep, a chronic feeling of sadness, or loss of energy.
-Typically, connected to general malaise or related to societal issues, such as with COVID-19.
+Typically, connected to general malaise or related to societal issues, such as COVID-19.

 5. Take oatmeal baths